Birch reduction: Secondary protonation regioselectivity

 The result is analogous to conjugated enolates.
 When those anions (but not the enol tautomer) kinetically protonate, they do so at the center to afford the β,γ-unsaturated carbonyl.

 Modifications

 Traditional Birch reduction requires cryogenic temperatures to liquify ammonia and pyrophoric alkali-metal electron donors.
 Variants have developed to reduce either inconvenience.

-Many amines serve as alternative solvents: for example, bis(methoxymethyl)amine in THF or mixed n-propylamine and ethylenediamine.
+Many amines serve as alternative solvents: for example, bis(methoxyethyl)amine in THF or mixed n-propylamine and ethylenediamine.
 Pure secondary and tertiary amines, however, fail to dissolve alkali metals.

 To avoid direct alkali, there are chemical alternatives, such as M-SG reducing agent.
 The reduction can also be powered by an external potential or sacrificial anode (magnesium or aluminum), but then alkali metal salts are necessary to colocate the reactants via complexation.

 Birch alkylation

 In Birch alkylation the anion formed in the Birch reduction is trapped by a suitable electrophile such as a haloalkane, for example:

 In substituted aromatics, an electron-withdrawing substituent, such as a carboxylic acid, will stabilize the carbanion to generate the least-substituted olefin; an electron-donating substituent has the opposite effect.

 Adding 1,4-dibromobutane to a Birch reduction of tert-butyl benzoate forms the 1,1-cyclohexadiene product.